NCL-PYRAMID/PYRAMID-object-detection/README.md

 <img src="vis/dota 1.0/NZ2465.gif" width="50%"><img src="vis/dota 1.5/NZ2465.gif" width="50%">

 The models are also used to inference detection results of imagery around St James's Park in Newcastle, downloaded from Google Earth Pro with different time stamps.
+The left image shows the inference results for the model trained with DOTA 1.0, and the right image shows the inference results for the model trained with DOTA 1.5.

 <img src="vis/Temp_DOTA_1_0.gif" width="50%"><img src="vis/Temp_DOTA_1_5.gif" width="50%">